 If you are interested in becoming a successful Executive Coach, we suggest that you make a plan that includes:

 - Starting with a search for an accredited coaching program to complete your coaching certification training;

-- Asking yourself how you can start gaining coaching experience in working with executives, including not being afraid of providing pro-bono sessions in the beginning of your career;
+- Asking yourself how you can start gaining coaching experience in working with executives, including not being afraid of providing pro-bono sessions at the beginning of your career;

 - Giving yourself a deadline to apply for your ICF ACC and/or PCC certification;

 - Setting up a goal such as how many clients you want to coach per week a year from now, or how much revenue you want to generate in a year;